lue-bird/elm-midi/README.md

 a bytes parser for MIDI (`.mid`) files.

 Some ideas on what you can use this for:
-  - creating animations for songs
+  - creating an animations for a song
-  - creating rhythm games
+  - creating a rhythm game
-  - analyzing songs
+  - analyzing a song
   - visualizing a song, e.g. in guitar tabs
+  - transforming a song to instruction that produce certain sounds.
+Watch this: https://www.youtube.com/watch/4rcnu8j1Xqk
   - playing a song 🧠
   - ...